 - 1962: Raj Kapoor, the youngest son of Raj Kapoor, film actor and director, was born in Chembur.

 - 1963: 16 opponents of the Soviet Union leader Joseph Stalin were hanged.

-- 1967: American Nazi Party leader George Lincoln Rockwell is shot by a sniper in a shopping center in Arlington, Virginia.
+- 1967: American Nazi Party leader George Lincoln Rockwell is shot by a sniper in a shopping centre in Arlington, Virginia.

 - 1967: John Patler, the founder of the American Nazi Party, was killed by John Patler, a former member of his group.

-- 1977: Sir Edmund Hillary’s Himalayan Expedition to Haldia harbor begins.
+- 1977: Sir Edmund Hillary’s Himalayan Expedition to Haldia harbour begins.

-- 1989: The Vyjar 2 spacecraft gave its closest approach to the Neptunend, providing definitive proof of the existence of the planet’s rings (Fig).
+- 1989: The Vyjar 2 spacecraft gave its closest approach to Neptune, providing definitive proof of the existence of the planet’s rings (Fig).

-- 1997: Masuma, Ibtekar appointed as the first woman Vice President of Iran.
+- 1997: Masuma, Ibtekar was appointed as the first woman Vice President of Iran.

 - 2001: Australian leg-spinner Shenwarn in London became the first spin bowler to take 400 Test wickets in the history of Test cricket.

-- 2001: American singer Aaliyah and various members of his record company are killed when their overloaded airplane crashes shortly after Marsh Harbor Airport in Marsh Harbor Airport, The Bahamas.
+- 2001: American singer Aaliyah and various members of his record company are killed when their overloaded aeroplane crashes shortly after Marsh Harbor Airport in Marsh Harbor Airport, The Bahamas.

 - 2003: Spitzer Space Telescope launched in Cape Canaveral, Florida.

 - 2003: Two bombs planted in taxis explode in the two most frequented areas of Mumbai, killing at least 44 people and injuring around 150.